 6. Using Your Plan – You’ll learn what to do with your plan now that you’ve got it, and how to adjust the plan as your business changes and grows.

-7. Extras – Bonus examples of different parts of your plan, lists of potential marketing strategies and revenue streams, and a printable pdf version in case your brain works better on paper.
+8. Extras – examples throughout the course of different parts of your plan, lists of potential marketing strategies and revenue streams, and a printable pdf version in case your brain works better on paper.

 If you’ve got questions about the content, I’d love to answer them.
 Hit me up.